 Canon 3E(4) sets forth the general standards for recusal of an appellate justice.
-The term "appellate justice" includes justices of both the Courts of

-Appeal and the Supreme Court.
+The term "appellate justice" includes justices of both the Courts of Appeal and the Supreme Court.
 Generally, the provisions concerning disqualification of an appellate justice are intended to assist justices in determining whether recusal is appropriate and to inform the public why recusal may occur.

-However, the rule of necessity may override the rule of disqualification.
+The rule of necessity may override the rule of disqualification.
 For example, a judge might be required to participate in judicial review of a judicial salary statute, or might be the only judge available in a matter requiring judicial action, such as a hearing on probable cause or a temporary restraining order.
 In the latter case, the judge must promptly disclose on the record the basis for possible disqualification and use reasonable efforts to transfer the matter to another judge as soon as practicable.

 In some instances, membership in certain organizations may have the potential to give an appearance of partiality, although membership in the organization generally may not be barred by Canon 2C, Canon 4, or any other specific canon.
 A judge holding membership in an organization should disqualify himself or herself whenever doing so would be appropriate in accordance with Canon 3E(1), 3E(4), or 3E(5) or statutory requirements.
 In addition, in some circumstances, the parties or their lawyers may consider a judge's membership in an organization relevant to the question of disqualification, even if the judge believes there is no actual basis for disqualification.
-In accordance with this $\underline{Cc}$ anon, a judge should disclose to the parties his or her membership in an organization, in any proceeding in which that information is reasonably relevant to the question of disqualification under Code of Civil Procedure section 170.1, even if the judge concludes there is no actual basis for disqualification.
+In accordance with this canon, a judge should disclose to the parties his or her membership in an organization, in any proceeding in which that information is reasonably relevant to the question of disqualification under Code of Civil Procedure section 170.1, even if the 1 2 judge concludes there is no actual basis for disqualification.
+3 4 (6) It shall not be grounds for disqualification that the justice: 5 6 (a) Is or is not a member of a racial, ethnic, religious, sexual, or similar group and 7 the proceeding involves the rights of such a group; 8 9 (b) Has in any capacity expressed a view on a legal or factual issue presented in the proceeding, except as provided in Canon 3E(5)(a), (b), or (c); 10 11 12 (c) Has as a lawyer or public official participated in the drafting of laws or in the effort to pass or defeat laws, the meaning, effect, or application of which is in 13 14 issue in the proceeding unless the judge believes that his or her prior involvement 15 was so well known as to raise a reasonable doubt in the public mind as to his or 16 her capacity to be impartial.
+17 18 ADVISORY COMMITTEE COMMENTARY: Canon 3E(6) 19 Canon 3E(6) is substantively the same as Code of Civil Procedure section 170.2, 20 which pertains to trial court judges.